Chapter 6: Cairo

 In the 1920s, cars were still relatively new in Egypt.
 By the end of 1905, there were only around 110 motorized vehicles in Cairo and 56 in Alexandria.
 The Royal Automobile Club of Egypt (R.A.C.E.) opened in April 1924, and by 1927, it had 600 members, indicating how many more cars had been brought into the country in the intervening years (here's a cool website that briefly summarizes Egypt's history of motoring.).
 Fiat was one of the makes definitely found in Egypt in the 1920s, and I made the logical guess that it was likely the Fiat 501, based on the production schedule.
 Here's a video of the Fiat 501 in action.
 As you can see, not a ton of room for five people to fit in there!

-The setting of half the chapter is the Khan al-Khalili bazaar.
-There's a long history of the bazaar on Wikipedia, but the highlights are as follows: Khan al-Khalili is a famous bazaar and souq (market) in the historic center of Cairo.
+The setting of half the chapter is Khan al-Khalili, Cairo's biggest bazaar.
+There's a long history of it on Wikipedia, but the highlights are as follows: Khan al-Khalili is located in the historic center of Cairo.
 Once upon a time, it was the center point of the Turkish community in Cairo.
-Now the bazaar is one of Cairo's main tourist attractions.
+Now, the bazaar is one of Cairo's main tourist attractions.
 It is also home to many Egyptian artisans and workshops involved in the production of traditional crafts and souvenirs.
-Since the medieval period, Khan al-Khalili has been made up of several khans/wikalas with souq streets between them.
+Since the medieval period, Khan al-Khalili has been made up of several khans/wikalas with souq (market) streets between them.
 The district underwent significant modifications and re-developments in the 19th and 20th centuries.
 Today, shops in Khal al-Khalili sell souvenirs, antiques and jewelry, while many craftsmen's workshops continue to operate within the bazaar (usually in the courtyards or upper floors of buildings) or in the surrounding districts.
 There are also several small coffeehouses and restaurants in the bazaar.

-Here's a video from the 1970s showing a little bit of the artisans in the market as well: https://www.youtube.com/watch?v=ucjoppTaieQ.
+Here's a video from the 1970s showing a little bit of the artisans in the market as well

 Modern Egyptian History

 Britain unilaterally granted Egyptian independence in February 1922, after protests against the imposition of martial law turned violent.
 For years, the writing had been on the wall about independence, and the Brits were seeking a way to nominally concede to nationalist demands while still maintaining de facto control of Egyptian resources and foreign policy.
 December 1923, when the lady adventurers arrive in Egypt, would have been just one month before Egypt's first ever elections, making it a particularly politically volatile time.
-For anyone interested in the end of Egypt's colonial period, here's a brief but good summary: https://www.nonviolent-conflict.org/egyptian-independence-1919-22/.
+For anyone interested in the end of Egypt's colonial period, here's a brief but good summary.
 During its modern history, Egypt had several famous political assassinations, including Prime Minister Boutros Ghali.
-Ghali was killed on 20 February 1910 by Ibrahim Nassif-al Wardani, a 23 year old student and member of Mustafa Kamil Pasha’s Watani Party, for siding with the British in the "Denshawai incident," a violent clash between British officers and Egyptian villagers.
+Ghali was killed in February 1910 by a 23 university student and member of the Watani Party (a nationalist party) for siding with the British in the "Denshawai incident," a violent clash between British officers and Egyptian villagers.
+Thus when Anna references "Ghali" in the chapter, this is what she's referring to.